miamtech/mealz-documentation/web_sdk_versioned_docs/version-8.6/customization/window-miam.md

   :::

   :::warning
-   Even without point of sale selected, this method needs to be called with `null` or `undefined` as parameter.
-Otherwise the library will not work properly.
+  Even without a selected store, this method needs to be called with `null` or `undefined` as parameter.
+All features of the library that need a store won't start until miam.pos.load is called.
+(Otherwise it can't tell the difference between "the store has not been initialized yet" and "the user has not chosen a store)"
   :::

 - `getByAddress: (address: string, radius: string) => Observable<DocumentCollection<PointOfSale>>`